-But perhaps, most of all, I was inspired to write The Bone Sparrow because I honestly believe that children and young people are the ones who understand.
+But perhaps, most of all, my motivation for writing The Bone Sparrow was because I honestly believe that children and young people are the ones who understand.
 Children and young people have the imaginations and the insight to be able to really step inside someone else’s shoes in a way too many adults have forgotten how to do.
 Young people aren’t distracted by the issues that politicians fool us into thinking are more important than human life.
 And more than that, young people have the courage to question all those absences and silences in our worlds, and to imagine our future in a way adults no longer can.

 So if something I write, can help just one person to remember the people behind the statistics, to listen for the voices, and the stories rather than just seeing policies, or if it can help just one person to imagine a Someday where refugees and asylum seekers are treated with the respect and compassion we all deserve, then we as a community, are one step closer to a future I want to be part of.

 Question: Why did you choose Subhi to narrate the The Bone Sparrow?